interbr/ecrire_/README.md

 # ecrire_
-Write a novel to the end and make every 5437th upload visible on a website
+Write a novel to an end and make every 5437th upload visible on a website